-2) shall follow the procedures as specified in clause 6.3.3.2.4.
+2) if the adhoc group call is release based on user migration, may inform the remaining participants by generating a SIP MESSAGE for notification of redirection according clase 6.3.3.1.x, and send the SIP MESSAGE accordance with 3GPP TS 24.229 [4] and IETF RFC 3428 [33]; and3) shall follow the procedures as specified in clause 6.3.3.2.4.

 If the MCPTT session for group call needs to be released as per the procedures specified in clause 6.3.3.2.4 and if there is no outstanding MCPTT adhoc group emergency alert exist on this adhoc group, the controlling MCPTT function shall delete the adhoc group and its associated information.